Netmarket123/DesignPatterns/Structural/Registry/README.rst

-To implement a central storage for objects often used throughout the application, is typically implemented using an abstract class with only static methods (or using the Singleton pattern).
-Remember that this introduces global state, which should be avoided at all times!
-Instead implement it using Dependency Injection!
+To implement a central storage for objects often used throughout the application, is typically implemented using an abstract class with only static methods (or using the Singleton pattern)

 Examples
 --------